juanxo/backbone-teambox-tasks/README.md

 neccessary, as you could squeeze enough performance from a conventional rails application and it would be far easier to maintain)

-Also, I would like to work someday, somehow, with them :heart:

 # TODO #

 I just started to getting my feet wet with client side frameworks, and there are some things I would